Far from Heaven

-Far from Heaven is a 2002 historical romantic drama film written and directed by Todd Haynes and starring Julianne Moore, Dennis Quaid, Dennis Haysbert and Patricia Clarkson.
-It premiered at the Venice Film Festival, where Moore won the Volpi Cup for Best Actress, and cinematographer Edward Lachman won a prize for Outstanding Individual Contribution.
+Far from Heaven is a 2002 historical romantic drama film directed and written by Todd Haynes, starring Julianne Moore, Dennis Quaid, Dennis Haysbert and Patricia Clarkson.
+Moore plays a 1950s housewife living in wealthy suburban Connecticut as she sees her seemingly perfect life begin to fall apart.

-The film tells the story of Cathy Whitaker, a 1950s housewife, living in wealthy suburban Connecticut as she sees her seemingly perfect life begin to fall apart.
-Haynes pays homage to the films of Douglas Sirk (especially 1955's All That Heaven Allows, 1956's Written on the Wind, and 1959's Imitation of Life), and explores race, gender roles, sexual orientation, and class in the context of 1950s America.
+Haynes intended the film as an homage to the melodramas of Douglas Sirk (especially 1955's All That Heaven Allows, 1956's Written on the Wind, and 1959's Imitation of Life), which explored issues of social entrapment and taboo relationships.
+Haynes extended those subjects to include interracial relationships, gender roles, sexual orientation, and class in the context of 1950s America.

-Far from Heaven received numerous accolades, including four Academy Award nominations.
-For her performance, Moore was nominated for Best Actress at the Oscars, Golden Globes, and Screen Actors Guild, and won at the Critics' Choice Awards, while Quaid was nominated for Best Supporting Actor at the Golden Globes and Screen Actors Guild.
+The film premiered at the Venice Film Festival in September 2002, where Moore won the Volpi Cup for Best Actress, and cinematographer Edward Lachman won a prize for Outstanding Individual Contribution.
+Far from Heaven received numerous accolades, including four Academy Award nominations, including Best Actress for Moore and Best Original Screenplay.
+Moore was also nominated for a Golden Globe and Screen Actors Guild Award, while Quaid was nominated for Best Supporting Actor at the Golden Globes and Screen Actors Guild Awards.

 Plot

 In 1957 suburban Connecticut, Cathy Whitaker seems to be the perfect wife, mother, and homemaker.
 Her husband, Frank, is an executive at Magnatech, a television advertising company.
 One evening, Cathy receives a phone call from the local police, who are holding Frank.
-When she picks him up, he says it is all a misunderstanding, but it turns out that he has been exploring the illicit underground world of gay bars in Hartford.
-In the midst of all of this, one day Cathy sees an unfamiliar black man walking in her yard.
-He turns out to be Raymond Deagan, the son of her late gardener, who is taking over his father's accounts.
+When she picks him up, he says it is all a misunderstanding, but it turns out that he has been exploring the illicit underground world of gay bars of Hartford.
+One day, Cathy sees an unfamiliar Black man walking in their yard, who turns out to be Raymond Deagan, the son of their late gardener who is taking over his father's accounts.

-Frank often stays late at the office.
-One night when he says he is working, Cathy decides to bring him dinner, and she walks in on him passionately kissing a man.
+When Frank says he is working late, Cathy brings him dinner at the office and walks in on him passionately kissing a man.
 He confesses to having had "problems" as a young man and agrees to sign up for conversion therapy.
 However, their relationship becomes strained, Frank's work suffers, and he increasingly turns to alcohol.
-Cathy runs into Raymond at a local art show and, to the consternation of onlookers, initiates a discussion with him about modern painting.
-After a party, Frank attempts to have sex with Cathy, but he is unable to become aroused and accidentally strikes her when she tries to console him.
+Cathy runs into Raymond at a local art show, where they discuss a modern painting and art in general, to the consternation of onlookers.
+After a party, Frank and Cathy attempt to have sex, but he is unable to become aroused and accidentally strikes her when she tries to console him.